 Making a Bark Covered Picture Frame

 For a rustic look, cover a purchased photo frame with pieces of bark.
-This is a guide about making a bark covered picture frame.
+This is a page about making a bark covered picture frame.

 This is simply a wall hanging for home decor using an old picture frame without glass.